RenoFi/salesforce_streamer/README.md

 # SalesforceStreamer

-An wrapper around the Restforce Streaming API to receive real time updates from your Salesforce instance.
+A wrapper around the Restforce Streaming API to receive real time updates from your Salesforce instance with a built-in PushTopic manager.

 ## Installation